The Ultimate Guide to Spaghetti Seasonings: What to Use, When to Add, and How to Perfect Your Pasta

 Type Extra virgin, cold-pressed

-Flavor Profile Nutty, fruity, and slightly peppery
+Flavor Profile Nutty, fruity, slightly peppery with grassy notes

 Bottle of Olive Oil